ElizavetaPanasiuk/social-network/README.md

 ## Functionality
 1. Registration (passwords are stored as hashes)
 2. Login
-3. Swicth language (RU, EN) (Sidebar -> Settings), or Select in the top right corner for unauthorized users
+3. Switch language (RU, EN) (Sidebar -> Settings), or Select in the top right corner for unauthorized users
 4. Profile (yours):
 - view a profile
 - view posts
-- create new posta
+- create new posts
-- edit posta
+- edit posts
-- remove posta
+- remove posts
-- like / dislike posta
+- like / dislike posts
 - open post pages
 - go to subscriptions / subscribers page (click on 'Subscribers' or 'Subscription' link in the profile description)
 4. Profile (of other users)